DiLi-Lab/PoTeC/stimuli/README.md

 ## AOI texts
 For each of the 12 stimuli texts there is an `.ias` file that contains the areas-of-interest (AOI).
 AOIs are specified as character indices in the text and are defined as a rectangle around each character.
 Those files have been automatically created by the SR Research Data Viewer Software.
 Interest areas for questions are deleted.
-Quotes symbols are replaced by * (for csv reader to open without regexp problems) No other changes were made to these files.
+Quotes symbols are replaced by * (for csv reader to open without regexp problems).
+No other changes were made to these files.

 > Refer to the [CODEBOOK](../CODEBOOK.md) for more information.